mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-intro/item.en.md

 Then we will be taking a look at some of the more basic things we can already
 implement: we will be modelling and initialising layers, the backbone of any neural network.

+!!!
+The code for this article, and for the future articles of the series, !!! can be found in [this GitHub repository][gh-nnfwp].

 # Software needed